jlibovicky/jlibovicky.github.io/_posts/2020-02-20-MT-Weekly-Multilingual-View-on-Unsupervised-MT.md

 single system for translation from _A_ to _B_ and from _B_ to _C_.
 If we do it cleverly, the model should also be able to translate from _A_ directly to _C_ without seeing this language pair during training at all.
 However, it seems hard to make such a system to work better than a cascade of two systems.
+(I already discussed this topic in [MT Weekly 7](2019/06/24/MT-Weekly-Improved-Zero-shot-NMT.html).)
 For the same languages as in the previous figure, it can look like this (Figure 1b of the paper):

 ![Zero-shot translation](/assets/MT-Weekly-30/zero-shot.png)